rcacademy/webdevcamp/week11/w11d1/exercises/README.md

 <%= link_to 'Repost', repost_pin_path(pin), method: :post, data: { confirm: 'Are you sure?' } %>
 ```

+It is best to only use this link when the user is logged in AND when the pin is owned by another user.
+It wouldn't make too much sense to repin your own content.
+Use the Ruby conditionals and variables from Devise to conditionally show this as necessary.

 ### Let's try it out

 Give is a go, you should now be able to repost pins in your project!